sergei-mironov/asterisk-dongle-setup/README.md

      You will be provided with `api_id` and `api_hash` values.
    - The bot token field is not currently used.
-   - The Chat id field is a (typically negative) identifier of a chat to send SMS messages to. `./asterisk.sh` will print available chat identifiers at some point during the startup.
+   - The Chat id field is a (typically negative) identifier of a chat to send SMS messages to. `./run.sh` will print available chat identifiers at some point during the startup.
-4. **Please be informed that the main script `./asterisk.sh` is VERY INSECURE.
+4. **Please be informed that the main script `./run.sh` is VERY INSECURE.
    It configures Asterisk to use binary codec and then runs it as root.**
-5. If you are OK with the above notice, run `./asterisk.sh`.
+5. If you are OK with the above notice, run `./run.sh`.
+   - The script asks Nix to (re-)build everything that is required.
    - At first run script will initialize Telegram session for python relay script.
      + As a part of initialization, Telegram server will send a digital